wwwouaiebe/ESSimpleDoc/src/index.md

 - for the sources by the [SourceHtmlBuilder](SourceHtmlBuilder.html)
 - and for the home page by the [IndexHtmlBuilder](IndexHtmlBuilder.html)

-[NavHtmlBuilder[(NavHtmlBuilder.html) is responsible of the creation of the &lt;nav&gt; html tag present in all the html pages
+The [NavHtmlBuilder](NavHtmlBuilder.html) class is responsible of the creation of the &lt;nav&gt; html tag present in all the html pages

 The global object [theLinkBuilder](variables.html#theLinkBuilder) is a container for all the html links created.